line72/usbmdistros/website/content/products/master_of_cruelty-archaic_visions_of_the_underworld.md

 ---
+actualPrice: $10.00 - 17.00
-title: "Master of Cruelty - Archaic Visions of the Underworld"
+album: Archaic Visions of the Underworld
-date: 2021-06-22T16:41:01
-draft: false
-artist: "Master of Cruelty"
+artist: Master of Cruelty
-album: "Archaic Visions of the Underworld"
 categories:
 - Vinyl
 - CD
+date: '2021-06-26T15:23:11'
+draft: false
 images:
-    - "/images/covers/master_of_cruelty-archaic_visions_of_the_underworld.jpg"
-thumbnailImage: "/images/covers/master_of_cruelty-archaic_visions_of_the_underworld-thumb.jpg"
-actualPrice: $10.00 - 17.00
+- /images/covers/master_of_cruelty-archaic_visions_of_the_underworld.jpg
 inStock: true
+thumbnailImage: /images/covers/master_of_cruelty-archaic_visions_of_the_underworld-thumb.jpg
+title: Master of Cruelty - Archaic Visions of the Underworld
 ---

 ## Vinyl